Discovering Happiness in Stressful Times

 Remember that we also take online orders for curbside pickup, and quite a few of our customers are taking advantage of this option.

 Working together, we'll get through this, hopefully without too many permanent scars.
 In the meantime, live as well as you can, whether at your home workstation, or visiting The Wine Country from time to time.
-We'll be waiting.
+We'll be waiting for you.